 About the meat.
 No corned beef?
 Take your choice of your choice of leftover meats: Pulled pork, ribs, brisket, sausage, bacon, chicken, turkey, salmon, and even shrimp or lobster.
 Just don't use something that is very saucy or wet.

 Optional mix-ins.
-If you wish, add up to a cup of these: Corn kernels, chopped bell pepper, minced jalapeรฑo, crushed garlic, sautรฉd chopped mushrooms, or finely chopped celery.
+If you wish, add up to a cup of these: Corn kernels, minced jalapeรฑo, crushed garlic, or finely chopped celery.

 Optional toppings.
 If the egg is not enough, make up some Hollandaise sauce.
 Or top your patties with a slice of melting cheese such as Muenster, jack, pepper jack, brie, smoked gouda, provolone, cambozola, and havarti.
 Grate it or slice it thin and put it on as soon as you flip the hash, before the egg.
 How about a scoop of tomato salsa or chopped tomatoes and a dash of hot sauce, steak sauce, or Worcestershire sauce.
-I especially recommend my Secretariat Horseradish Sauce.
+I especially recommend my horseradish sauce recipe.

 Metric conversion: